MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 TODO - GrabbableEntity, PhysicalEntity classes (which should be mentioned in grabbing and physics sections too)

+## Common Properties

+- Motion and Interaction (Animated, Grabbable, Physics, Both)
+- Parents and Children
+- Visible and Collidable
+    - These 2 toggle independently
+- Transform (position, rotation, scale, forward, up, right)

+### Simulated
+When false the only way to move and rotated is `position.set` and `rotation.set`.
+The physics system is disabled, grabbing is disabled (any avatar interactions), etc.

+TODO: do attachables care (e.g. can you attach a simulated=false object? does it detach if becoming simulated=false)

 ## Gizmos

 There are Mesh Entity, Group Entity, Empty Object, Box/Capsule/Sphere Collider, and a bunch of *Gizmos*.
 TODO is it "Box collider" or "Box collider Gizmo"?
 In scripting they are *all Entities*.